thisismorris/morrisfan/blog_pic/ISSCC_Insights.md

 Signal => bandpass filter => ......

 Average power consumption of resistors = V^2/2R
-For caps (current is the derivative of voltage): sometimes it gives power, sometimes store power.
+For caps (current is the derivative of voltage): sometimes it gives power, sometimes stores power.

-Parasitic caps creates a low-impedance path at high frequency.
+Parasitic caps create a low-impedance path at high frequency.
 (Vout becomes zero at high frequency).
-In order to create bandpass filter, we want resonate, so we add additional inductor parallel to caps.
+In order to create a bandpass filter, we want to resonate, so we add an inductor parallel to the caps.

 The hardest part is power amplifier to transmit the signal over a longer distance

-The problem is that if the device consume large power, it reqire high voltage too.
+The problem is that if the device consumes large power, it requires high voltage too.
 But circuits now consume voltage less than 1V. and the antenna resistance is fixed.
 Instead, we use transformers (2 inductors)

 Impedance transformer: CM connected to (LM to gnd).
-Conmines “emuter”
+Comments “emoter”

 Oscillator:
 During LC resonate, no energy is lost.